dexie/dexie-website/cloud/pricing.md

 ### Premium Software License

-This edition can be hosted in the cloud of your own choice, or on your own bare metal.
-All the monthly costs are gone and you only pay once and get access to everything - source code and binaries.
-The server is easy to publish and on cloud providers like Amazon or Azure.
-It's a typical app architecture based on Node.JS and PostgreSQL.
+Buy the software and serve millions of users without any per-user fee.
+You get full source code and do what you like with it as long as you do not compete with us.
+Host it in the cloud of your own choice, or on your own bare metal.
+The server is easy to publish and on cloud providers like Amazon and Azure.
 Support and software updates in one year is included.
-Yearly cost for support, software updates and continous access to private git is 20% of the upfront license fee.
+Optionally, pay a yearly support fee for updates and continous access to private git.

 <a class='btn btn-primary' href='/cloud/docs/premium-software' role='button'>Read more... &raquo;</a>
 <!-- <a class='btn btn-success' href='/cloud/purchase/software' role='button'>Get it now &raquo;</a> -->